Aryalexa/42-b2bRoot/7-Signature.md

 ### 7. Signature

 Once the VM is configured as you like, you have to submit a file `signature.txt` with the VM signature as its only content.
 Good moment to save the VM current state and turn it off.
 Don't forget to do a backup, just in case.
+- create snapshot (name "snapshos 1")
+- power off + return to snaphot 1
+- generate signature

+From now on, each time you start the VM it will be in "snapshot 1" state.
+Make sure to "power off + return to snapshot 1" *every time*.

+> ☢️
+>
+> Every change on your VM alters its signature.
+You must always have a VM that matches the signature of your final (and submitted) VM until all evaluations are finished.
+> Be careful, as evaluations may alter its signature, please duplicate your VM or use "save state"/"snapshot".

+#### Generate signature

 You can find your virtual disk signature on the installation default path for your VMs.
 - Windows: `%HOMEDRIVE%%HOMEPATH%\VirtualBox VMs\`
 - Linux: `~/VirtualBox VMs/`
 - MacM1: `~/Library/Containers/com.utmapp.UTM/Data/Documents/`
 - MacOS: `~/VirtualBox VMs/`
+- Or where you created it: `/sgoinfre/students/login`.

 There you will see the `.vdi` file (or `.qcow2` for UTM users - MacM1).